ubiquity/research/chaingpt-research.md

 - Alex reviews user feedback on ChainGPT.
 This may provide new ideas for leveraging ChainGPT's experience.

+**Key actions that can be relevant to us:**

+- Establish cooperation with an effective crypto marketing agency.

+- Clearly define the main narrative that we bring to the market.

+- Determine your target audience and focus all actions on creating hype and FOMO.

+- Use influencer marketing on a large scale with hundreds of influencers.

+- Actively apply mechanics related to airdrops.

 ### Founder

 Ilan Rakhmanov